 That doesn’t make me any less.
 Instead, it makes up my existence.
 Living in itself is full of positives and negatives; being autistic is the same.

 We exist in our own way, and we deserve to exist.

 If you need person-first language to remind you that I am a living, breathing human-being, we have an issue.
 By enforcing the use of person-first, you immediately make the assumption that my disability makes me less – and something that you have to separate me from in order to have any worth in your eyes.
 You imply that I am broken, but you’ll try to make up for it by calling me a person first.
 At the same time, you completely contradict my entire identity and tell me that my voice does not matter.

 Working with children with disabilities in the future, my kids will not learn this.

 My future kids are going to be loved.
 They’re going to learn that their disabilities make them unique, a beautiful boost to the natural diversity of humanity.
 They will learn that they are full of value – not despite their disabilities – but with the inclusion of them.
 I will teach them that their differences are needed in the world.
 In my home, office, or wherever I work some day, they will never need to feel ashamed of their existence.

-In the community center I volunteer in, I take the same stance.
-Every single autistic child that enters that building is a precious soul who needs to be cared for and shown how important they truly are.
+In the community center I volunteered in, I took the same stance.
+Every single autistic child that entered that building is a precious soul who needs to be cared for and shown how important they truly are.
 The same applies for teens and adults, too.
 They are facing obstacles at every point of their lives, and we are all surviving in a world that doesn’t really take us into consideration.